yantisj/netgrph/docs/index.md

 # Welcome to the NetGrph Documentation

-NetGrph is designed to be a platform for automation, providing a unified network model across diverse network components in order to manage them as a single system by leveraging the Neo4j Graph Database](http://neo4j.com).
+NetGrph is an abstract network model for automation, providing a unified network view across diverse network components in order to manage them as a single system via the Neo4j Graph Database](http://neo4j.com).
 This enables you to navigate your traditional LAN/WAN and/or mixed SDN networks as interconnected nodes and relationships in software, and is being shared to help others with network discovery, and automation.

 NetGrph can perform universal L2/L3/L4 path traversals, providing context for each layer along the path.
 It also serves as a VLAN and CIDR database, showing